 Logz.io for Azure

 At Microsoft Build 2019, Microsoft and Logz.io announced a joint partnership that enables Azure users to leverage Logz.io’s fully managed ELK solution to monitor their environment.
+That partnership has deepened since.

 The solution provides users with Azure-native monitoring features, including seamless integration with Azure resources, built in dashboards for different Azure resources and availability across 6 Azure regions.